Paralysis After a Workplace Accident

 Apart from full or partial paralysis, lesser spinal injuries may result in a cervical herniated disk, which can cause ongoing pain in the neck, shoulders, arms and legs.
-This pain may be dull or severe depending on the injury, and may eventually lead to partial or total paralysis of the affected nerve.
-Symptoms of a cervical herniated disk may resemble carpal tunnel syndrome, awkward walking or hand mobility or constant tingling or acute pain along the nerve track.
+This pain may be dull or severe depending on the injury, and could lead to partial or total paralysis of the affected nerve.

-Unfortunately, workers who are paralyzed as the result of workplace injuries are not always awarded the compensation necessary to pay for immediate or future medical attention, rehabilitation and recovery.
-In addition to the suffering caused by their injury, paralyzed workers may endure the hardship of having to fight tooth and nail against their employers to obtain the recompense they deserve.
-It is important to have a caring and compassionate Orlando workers' compensation attorney on your side, fighting for your rights.
+Unfortunately, workers who are paralyzed as the result of workplace injuries, such as a slip and fall accident, are not always awarded the compensation they deserve.
+In addition to the suffering caused by their injury, paralyzed workers may endure the hardship of having to fight tooth and nail against their employers to get what they need to pay for medical treatments, rehabilitation and lost wages.
+It is important to have a caring and compassionate injury attorney on your side, fighting for your rights.